multiversx/mx-docs/docs/developers/relayed-transactions.md

 ## Introduction

-Relayed transactions (or meta-transactions) are transactions where a so-called relayer pays the fee for another transactions.
-In other words, addresses can interact with Smart Contracts without having any EGLD for fees, when a relayer is willing to pay for that transaction.
+Relayed transactions (or meta-transactions) are transactions with the fee paid by a so-called relayer.
+In other words, if a relayer is willing to pay for an interaction, it is not mandatory that the address interacting with a Smart Contract has any EGLD for fees.

 More details and specifications can be found on [Elrond Specs](https://github.com/ElrondNetwork/elrond-specs/blob/main/sc-meta-transactions.md).